 Standardization Targets

 There are eight independent standardization targets.
 Each addresses the specific requirements of one or more individual use cases.
-The Basic and Advanced Targets share in the use of an EPSG 4979/3D WGS-84 Outer Frame but differ in the level of options and flexibility in specication of the Inner Frame.
+The Basic and Advanced Targets share in the use of an EPSG 4979/3D WGS-84 Outer Frame but differ in the level of options and flexibility in specification of the Inner Frame.
 The Composite Targets offer approaches to packaging sequenced or linked Frame Transforms.
 The eight targets are denoted by bold terms in the following categories:

 Basic - Satisfy most use cases - EPSG 4979 Outer Frame